WGUNDERWOOD/wgunderwood.github.io/_posts/2022-07-12-local-polynomial-regression-3.markdown

-As seen in Figure 2, the local linear smoother is able to reproduce the linear trend at boundaries and thus account for boundary bias much better than the Nadaraya--Watson estimator.
+As seen in Figure 2, the local linear smoother is able to reproduce the linear trend at boundaries and thus accounts for boundary bias much better than the Nadaraya--Watson estimator.

 ## The local polynomial estimator

 A subtle bias problem still remains with the estimator depicted in Figure 2.
-Note how in the center of the plot, the estimator is significantly above the regression function.
+Note how in the center of the plot the estimator is significantly above the regression function.
 This is because we used a linear (first-order) smoother which is unable to take into account the second-order curvature of